 - Bluetooth technology has come a long way since its invention in the year 1994 by Ericsson.
 Bluetooth was developed as an alternative for standard RS cables which were then being used for connecting external devices to PC.
 Bluetooth is used in IoT for keeping track of equipment in commercial, educational, or health care sectors.

 - Bluetooth applications are very effective for indoor tracking scenarios which has lower power requirements.
 Bluetooth connectivity, however, falls under short-range connectivity and doesn’t support transmission or track underwater.
 Moreover, Bluetooth connectivity is further not advised for security solutions that require visual or audio information to be transmitted over the network Launched in 2009, Low-Energy Bluetooth created the opportunity for IoT to utilize Bluetooth as a medium of communication.

 - BLE is a standard that specifically addresses small-scale IoT implementations such as wearables and beacons which allow devices to send small amounts of data using minimal power.
 The roles and uses of Bluetooth in cars and homes are going to continue to grow and expand.
 Imagine receiving automatic traffic updates or weather reports on your dashboard during your daily commute or home automation scripting using Bluetooth to set up lighting, thermostat, and home theater systems for the perfect mood or occasion is not farfetched.

 4. NFC and RFID

-This is a guide to an IoT Communication Protocol.
-Here we discuss the overview and top 4 IoT communication protocol in detail.
+This is a guide to IoT Communication Protocol.
+Here we discuss the introduction and top 4 IoT communication protocols in detail.
 You can also go through our other suggested articles to learn more –